Faculty Affairs and Professional Development

 University of Pennsylvania

-The Association of Senior and Emeritus Faculty (ASEF) serves to
+The Association of Senior and Emeritus Faculty of the Perelman School of Medicine (ASEF-PSOM) serves to

 enhance the careers of the emeritus faculty by encouraging them to

 remain a part of the community of scholars in the School of Medicine.

 The Association also serves to support the senior faculty by raising